 A beverage industry manufacturer of industrial equipment fit their machines with a monitoring and prediction system to help engineers plan better preventative maintenance.
 This solved the problem of inefficient, reactive customer service and helped to optimize equipment maintenance schedules, which had always been based on defined time intervals, rather than real needs.
 The application of machine learning increased business scalability and optimized the company’s cost structure.

 Predictive maintenance is also expected to become an important technological component of autonomous vehicles.
-Self-driving cars are likely to follow a service business model (rather than the ownership model of today’s car industry), which means that cars will have to monitor their own condition rather than rely on their owner-driver to spot problems and take the vehicle to a service station.
+Self-driving cars are likely to follow the -as-a-service business model (rather than the ownership model of today’s car industry).
+That means cars will have to monitor their own condition rather than rely on their owner-driver to spot problems and take the vehicle to a service station.

-Machine learning is also being adopted for product inspection and quality control.
-Computer vision algorithms based on machine learning can learn from a set of samples to distinguish the “good” ones from the flawed ones.
-In particular, semi-supervised anomaly detection algorithms only require “good” samples in their training set, which means that a library of possible defects is not necessary.
+Artificial intelligence (AI) is also being adopted for product inspection and quality control.
+ML-based computer vision algorithms can learn from a set of samples to distinguish the “good” from the flawed.
+In particular, semi-supervised anomaly detection algorithms only require “good” samples in their training set, making a library of possible defects unnecessary.
 Alternatively, a solution can be developed that compares samples to typical cases of defects.
-These technologies have been applied to the inspection of fabrics, solar panels and machined parts.

-Another manufacturer of packing equipment for agricultural products has recently introduced a high-performance fruit sorting machine that uses computer vision and machine learning to classify skin defects.
+A manufacturer of agricultural product packing equipment has recently introduced a high-performance fruit sorting machine that uses computer vision and machine learning to classify skin defects.
 The operator can teach the sorting platform to distinguish between different types of defects and sort the fruit into sophisticated pack grades.
-The solution combining hardware, software and operational optimization reduces complexity of the sorting process.
+The solution combines hardware, software and operational optimization to reduce the complexity of the sorting process.

 Rising interest in machine learning applications in the manufacturing industry